-The US Federal Deposit Insurance Corporation (FDIC) was hacked between 2010 to 2013 and usual suspect is China!
+The US Federal Deposit Insurance Corporation (FDIC) was hacked between 2010 to 2013 and the usual suspect is China!

-The House Committee on Science, Space and Technology has published a report according to which China used a backdoor malware to hack the computer system at Federal Deposit Insurance Corporation between 2010 to 2013.
+The House Committee on Science, Space, and Technology has published a report according to which China used a backdoor malware to hack the computer system at Federal Deposit Insurance Corporation between 2010 to 2013.

 In total 12 computers and 10 servers were allegedly hacked by government-backed Chinese hackers — The compromised systems belonged to FDIC’s officials including former chief of staff and former general counsel according to the Interim staff report as a result of an internal investigation that was previously covered up to protect newly appointed FDIC Chairman Martin Gruenberg in 2011.

 The report was released amid growing concern about the vulnerability of the international banking system to hackers and the latest example of how deeply Washington believes Beijing has penetrated U.S. government computers, according to Reuters.